George Stovey

-George Washington Stovey (May 1866 – March 22, 1936) was an American baseball pitcher from Williamsport, Pennsylvania.
+George Washington Stovey (May 1866 – March 22, 1936) was an American professional baseball pitcher from Williamsport, Pennsylvania.
 Stovey is widely considered the greatest African-American pitcher of the 19th century, but discrimination barred him from the majors, forcing him to play for various minor league teams throughout the 1880s and 1890s.
 Stovey was reportedly a target of the New York Giants to play in the majors in 1887.

 Career

 In 1907, black player-turned-sportswriter Sol White alluded to a supposed effort in 1887 by New York to sign Stovey.
 White, writing in a baseball book bearing his name, stated that "arrangements were about completed for his transfer from the Newark club, when a brawl was heard from Chicago to New York.
 Cap Anson, with all the venom of hate which would be worthy of a (Benjamin) Tillman or a (James) Vardaman of the present day, made strenuous and fruitful opposition to any proposition looking to the admittance of a colored man in the National League."
 In prefacing his story, White said, "Were it not for this same man Anson, there would have been a colored player in the National League in 1887."

 However, there are other accounts from 1887 which seem to cast some doubt on the assertions of White that are detailed above, particularly concerning what role Cap Anson played in the controversy.

 On April 9, 1887, the Newark Journal said New York Giants manager Jim Mutrie offered to buy Stovey and teammate and fellow black Moses Fleetwood Walker, who were now both with Newark of the International League, "but [Newark] Manager [Charley] Hackett informed him they were not on [sic] sale."

 The day before that report, Newark and New York had met at the Polo Grounds, and Stovey and Walker had played (New York Sun, April 8, 1887).
 Presumably, Mutrie made his offer after the seeing the game.
 If so, since a single day elapsed between the game and the offer's rejection by Newark manager Hackett, it is highly unlikely that Anson, who was in St. Louis, would have weighed in.

 In addition, Stovey was part of a far more acute controversy leading up to the 1887 season.
 It involved Newark and Jersey City, and reveals that Newark had no interest in selling him during the period in which White blamed Anson.